Mixture of Experts Made Personalized: Federated Prompt Learning for Vision-Language Models: Experiments

 \textbf{Compared baselines.} We compare our approach with three categories of baselines.
 The first category is local methods, where the clients do not participate in a FL setting.
 This category includes zero-shot CLIP (\ct{ZS-CLIP}) \citep{radford2021learning} employing prompt templates: ``a photo of a $<$class$>$'', and \ct{CoOp} \citep{zhou2022learning} with learnable prompt vectors trained locally on each client.
 The second category comprises existing federated prompt learning methods, which include \ct{PromptFL} \citep{guo2023promptfl}, which learns a unified prompt across clients, \ct{pFedPrompt} \citep{guo2023pfedprompt}, which learns a shared prompt with personalized visual attention modules on locally memorized data, and \ct{FedOTP} \citep{li2024global}, which leverages unbalanced Optimal Transport to align visual feature maps with personalized prompts.
 The third category consists of adapted methods from traditional FL/PFL techniques on \ct{PromptFL}, namely \ct{FT} \citep{cheng2021fine}, \ct{FedProx} \cite{li2020federated}, \ct{FedPer} \citep{arivazhagan2019federated}, and \ct{FedAMP} \citep{huang2021personalized}.

 \textbf{Implementation details.} \textbf{1)} CLIP datasets.
 Each dataset in CLIP datasets is partitioned into $N=10$ clients, each with a disjoint set of classes evenly and randomly assigned to the clients.
 The training proceeds for $T=10$ rounds with $r=100\%$ participation rate.
-The CLIP uses a ResNet50 backbone. \textbf{2)} CIFAR10 \& CIFAR100. $N=10$ clients results from $\Dir(\alpha=0.5)$ partition with $T=120$ rounds with $r=10\%$.
+The CLIP uses a ResNet50 backbone. \textbf{2)} CIFAR10 \& CIFAR100. $N=100$ clients results from $\Dir(\alpha=0.5)$ partition with $T=120$ rounds with $r=10\%$.
 CLIP also uses a ResNet50 backbone. \textbf{3)} DomainNet \& \office.
 Each domain of these two datasets is partitioned to 5 clients with $\Dir(\alpha=0.3)$, resulting in $N=30$ for DomainNet and $N=20$ for \office. $T=25$ for both datasets, while $r=25\%$ for DomainNet and $r=50\%$ for \office.
 The CLIP uses a ViT-b-16 backbone. \textbf{4)} Training specs.
 For all methods, we use SGD as the optimizer with a learning rate of 0.002 and 5 local epochs (except \ct{CoOp} is locally trained for 25 epochs without FL).
 For \ppp, we use SGD with a learning rate of 0.01 to train the $h=8$-head gating network and default $\lambda=0.5$ in \cref{eq:moe-logits}.
-The core source code of the \ppp \ is included in the supplementary material, and the full implementation will be made publicly available upon acceptance of the paper.
+A summary of the dataset setup can be found at \cref{dataset-setup}.